rayworks/DroidCast/README.md

 [中文文档](/README_CN.md)

 An experimental demo for capturing and displaying screenshot of Android devices in the WebBrowser.
+It's compatible with Android OS 4.0+ .

 ![](/screen_shot_dock.png)